 Regular Expression: Quantifiers

-Summary: in this tutorial, you’ll learn how to use quantifiers to match a number of instances of a character, group, or character class in a string.
+Summary: in this tutorial, you’ll learn to use quantifiers to match several instances of a character, group, or character class in a string.

-Quantifiers match a number of instances of a character, group, or character class in a string.
+Quantifiers specify how many instances of a character, group, or character class must appear in the input string for a match to be found.

 Quantity